 NARRATOR: Waiting for the race to become official, he began to feel as if he had as much effect on the final outcome of the operation as a single piece of a jumbo jigsaw puzzle has to its predetermined final design.

 22 MCU Unger at the cashier window.
 (4:24)

 NARRATOR: Only the addition of the missing fragments of the puzzle would reveal whether the picture...

 23 MCU cashier.
 (4:28)

 NARRATOR: ...was as he guessed it would be.

 ANNOUNCER: The result of the fifth race is now...

 24 CU the ticket placed on the counter.
 (4:35)

-We've a brief glance at the back of the ticket (which is a different one from viewed earlier.
+We've a brief glance at the back of the ticket, its writing slightly different from that in shot 19.

 25 MCU the cashier.
 (4:37)